 If you choose the topic of purpose and goals for your one-page paper answer all of the following questions:

-1. Cthree of the above-named important purposes of supervision.
+1. Chose three of the above-named important purposes of supervision.

 2. For each of the three purposes, name at least one short-term goal to be achieved early in supervision and one long-term goal to be achieved by the end of supervision.